MarioTraina/nycda_aboutme/README.md

 # Started layout for Gallery page

 Added a div and an h1

+Added a div for the clickable link (inspirational figures) in the header and  a picture of Nikola Tesla

 >>>>>>> 60314438a49c26edf618af0ccbb1a4045e67527b